AbdelRahmanH1/URL-Shortener-API/README.md

 ## Postman Collection

 For easier API testing, you can import the Postman collection included in the repository:

-1-Download the collection file: URL Shortener API.postman_collection.json 2-Open Postman, click Import, and select the collection file.
+1. Download the collection file: `URL Shortener API.postman_collection.json`
+2. Open Postman, click _Import_, and select the collection file.

 ## Conclusion